Ohh No, My Cholesterol Is Too Low!

 “We noted a clear relationship between low cholesterol and increased mortality…we observed that low cholesterol was associated with increased risks of cancer, hemorrhagic stroke, and heart failure excluding myocardial infarction.”

 “During an average of 17 years of follow-up after the last examination, 747 subjects died from cancer…The group with the highest decline in cholesterol displayed an excess risk for most cancer sites.”

-It’s probably surprising to hear about the connection between low cholesterol levels and things like cancer, stroke and infection.
-It’s more surprising when you see the scientific literature showing evidence of a possibly causal relationship with suicide, violence and even accidents.
+It can be a surprise to discover that there is a connection between low cholesterol levels and increased susceptibility to things like cancer, stroke and infection.
+And it can be even more of a shock to hear about scientific literature showing evidence of a direct, possibly causal relationship between low cholesterol and suicide, violence and even accidents.

 “…studies show that low total cholesterol concentrations appear to be associated with an increased risk of death from suicide and injuries…finding of this study is that the risk of acute suicidality decreases with increasing total cholesterol levels irrespective of age, gender and nutritional status…”